Gabriella439/post-rfc/sotu.md

-This is is not one of my areas of expertise, but what I do know is that Haskell has bindings to most of the open source databases and datastores such as MySQL, Postgres, SQLite, Cassandra, Redis, and MongoDB.
+This is is not one of my areas of expertise, but what I do know is that Haskell has bindings to most of the open source databases and datastores such as MySQL, Postgres, SQLite, Cassandra, Redis, DynamoDB and MongoDB.
 However, I haven't really evaluated the quality of these bindings other than the `postgresql-simple` library, which is the only one I've personally used and was decent as far as I could tell.